twentysixhugs/library-app/README.md

 ## Key features
 - Users can add, remove and update books.
 - Authentication with Google Auth
-- User data is stored on a Firebase backend
+- User data is stored on a Firebase backend, so it can be accessed from multiple devices.

 ### Credits